-Business culture in Israel, like its overall culture, is diverse with an occasionally surprising contrast between warm hospitality, direct no-nonsense business attitude, aggressive negotiations and a gregarious nature.
-Expats doing business in Israel should feel at ease in the casual culture, but should nevertheless prepare to be flexible and patient.
+Business culture in Israel is diverse, with surprising contrasts between warm hospitality, a direct and no-nonsense business approach, aggressive negotiations and slow-paced meetings.
+Expats doing business in Israel should feel at ease in the casual culture but should nevertheless be prepared to be flexible and patient.

-Business associates usually greet with a handshake.
-Expats should note that particularly religious associates do not shake hands with members of the opposite sex.
-Business cards may be exchanged for convenience, often at the end of an introductory meeting.
-It is appropriate to have them printed in English.
+Business associates usually greet each other by shaking hands.
+Expats should note that religious associates don't typically shake hands with members of the opposite gender.
+Business cards may be exchanged for convenience, typically at the end of an introductory meeting.
+It's appropriate to have them printed in English.

 Companies typically send gifts to their customers at holiday times.
 The holidays include Passover in the early spring and Rosh Hashanah in early autumn.
+Those with Muslim or Christian colleagues might consider giving gifts during holidays like Eid or Christmas.
 Champagne or flowers may be appropriate after closing a large deal.

-The management style in Israel is often collaborative, and the concept of hierarchy is practically non-existent.
+The management style in Israel is often collaborative, and hierarchy isn't always strongly enforced.
 Israelis are interested in solutions and results, and everyone is given the opportunity to voice their opinion.
-The culture places an enormous emphasis on hospitality and Israelis will make an effort to be accommodating to other cultures.
+The culture places an enormous emphasis on hospitality, and Israelis will make an effort to be accommodating to other cultures.

-Business etiquette in Israel is relaxed.
-Many Israelis shake hands when greeting, although religious Jews won't greet members of the opposite sex in this way.
-When working with religious colleagues, it is important to be aware that they will not be available on the Sabbath (sundown on Friday until Saturday evening).
+When working with Jewish religious colleagues, it's important to be aware that they will not be available on the Sabbath (sundown on Friday until Saturday evening).
 It is customary to ask if there are special requirements when serving food or drink, as some Israelis observe the dietary laws of Kashrut.

 Dos and don'ts of doing business in Israel

-Do be prepared to offer drinks when hosting a meeting and prepare snacks when hosting long meetings.
+- Do offer drinks when hosting a meeting, and prepare snacks when hosting long meetings

-Do respect diversity and individual opinions.
-Avoid politics in general conversation, as well as vocalising generalisations about the culture and people.
+- Do respect diversity and individual opinions.
+Avoid politics in general conversation and vocalising generalisations about Israel's culture and people.